Kerry Gordy: Early professional career

-Gordy's career began in 1973 working in the Motown Records mailroom.
+Kerry Gordy's career began in 1973 working in the Motown Records mailroom.
 The early years of his career were spent in various administrative and creative capacities.
 In order for Gordy to separate himself at Motown from his father Berry, he dropped his surname and began using the name Kerry Ashby professionally.

-In 1984, as an A&R representative for Motown, Gordy was instrumental in signing Rockwell's "Somebody's Watching Me", which became a hit for Motown and Gordy's first hit.
+In 1984, as an A&R representative for Motown, Kerry Gordy was instrumental in signing Rockwell's "Somebody's Watching Me", which became a hit for Motown and Gordy's first hit.
 He was then promoted to the position of Director of A&R, where he worked on projects with Gold and Platinum artists such as The Temptations, the Four Tops, Rick James and Billy Preston.
 He also worked on compilation albums for Diana Ross and Michael Jackson.
 He became a senior executive for The Gordy Company (his father's company after selling Motown in 1988) where he was responsible for supervising business affairs, A&R, product development, administration and personnel.

 Between 1991 and 1993 Gordy consulted Al Bell's independently distributed label, Bellmark Records.
 This union culminated with $26 million in sales and yielded the year's biggest international hit, "Whoomp!
 (There It Is)" by the group Tag Team.

-In 1993, Gordy became the vice president of two divisions for Paisley Park Records, A&R and artist development, (a joint venture between Time-Warner and Prince).
+In 1993, Kerry Gordy became the vice president of two divisions for Paisley Park Records, A&R and artist development, (a joint venture between Time-Warner and Prince).
 That same year, Gordy produced and co-wrote George Clinton's comeback hit "Paint the White House Black" collaborating with artists Ice Cube, Dr. Dre, Public Enemy, and the Red Hot Chili Peppers.
 The following year, he orchestrated a joint venture between Prince's N.P.G. label and Bellmark Records.
 This union yielded the hit "The Most Beautiful Girl In The World".

-Gordy served as vice president of A&R for Warner Bros.
+Kerry Gordy served as vice president of A&R for Warner Bros.
 Records Black Music Division, where in 1995 the R.I.A.A.
 (Recording Industry Association of America) awarded him with gold records on Zapp and Roger's All the Greatest Hits and Prince's Come Album.
 His production of Belize's "I’m Looking Out For You" was the theme song for Real Stories of the Highway Patrol.
 Gordy also managed Rick James, who sold in excess of $25 million records and grossed over $40 million in concert revenue, from 1996 until his death in 2004.